 GJF MEETINGS

-.

-The first GJF meeting is on October 7, 2019.
-It will be our Annual Meeting where we elect the Board of Directors, discuss the budget, share ways to volunteer and talk about the various performances and other activities for the year

-Attending the monthly GJF membership meetings is the best way to stay informed and to offer input and suggestions.
-Mr. Sessink and Mr. Sundt attend these meetings and encourage all families to attend.
-Meetings are held on the first Monday of each month of the school year at
+The GJF holds monthly meetings which are open to all families.
+These meetings provide important updates on upcoming events, details for performances, and fundraising updates.
+While not mandatory, attending the monthly GJF meetings is the best way to stay informed and to offer input and suggestions.
+Mr. Sessink will usually attend these meetings and we encourage all families to attend.

+Monthly GJF Meetings are held on the first Monday of each month of the school year at

 7:00 p.m. in the Band Room #219 or in Room #217.
 Please enter building through SE entrance of the school on Alder Street.
 The meeting schedule for 2019-2020 is:

 Monday, October 7, 2019